Looking for a highlights tour? Look no farther!

 “This is the world-famous Grizzly Bear sow 104.
 She was killed by a vehicle in 2000.
 Her compelling story explores the complex relationships between Yellowstone’s wildlife and people.”
-Dr. Charles Preston, Willis McDonald IV Senior Curator, Draper Natural History Museum
+Dr. Charles Preston, Curator Emeritus and Senior Scientist, Draper Natural History Museum

 William F. Cody wore this coat while serving as a civilian scout for the United States Army.
 It is made out of buffalo hide with beaver fur trim and blends both Euro-American and American Indian styles.
 After becoming a national celebrity, Buffalo Bill wore this coat on stage during his theatrical performances.

-With his hip boots, Stetson hat, and beaded gauntlet gloves, Cody’s performance image helped him become one of the most recognizable figures in the world.
+With his leather hip boots, Stetson hat, and beautifully beaded gauntlet gloves, William F. “Buffalo Bill” Cody’s performance image helped him become one of the most recognizable figures in the world.